Couchers-org/couchers/app/backend/templates/email_changed_confirmation_new_email.md

 {% from "macros.html" import button %}
 Hi {{ escape(user.name) }}!

-You asked for your email to be changed on Couchers.org.
+You asked for your email to be changed to this email address on Couchers.org.
+Your old email address is {{ escape(user.email) }}.
 This is the final step in the process.

 To complete this change, please confirm your email by clicking the following link:

 {% if html %}